FahimF/sd-gui/README.md

 The aim of the GUI is to keep things as simple as possible and yet provide as many features as is necessary to get your work done should you do a lot of image generation using Stable Diffusion.
 The original aim was to keep the Python package requirements as low (and simple) as possible while providing a GUI that works  on a Mac, Linux, or Windows.
 However, the package requirements might change as more functionality is added to the GUI.

 **Note:** All development has been done on an Apple Silicon Mac and this has been optimized for Apple Silicon.
-It does work on Intel Macs as well but look at the Installation Errors section below below for help if things go wrong with the installation.
+It does work on Intel Macs as well but look at the [Installation Errors](#installation-errors) section below for help if things go wrong with the installation.
 Also, on a 2017 MacBook Pro, it took about 40 minutes to generate a single image if you did the image generation locally!
-But, you can run the GUI locally and have the image generation happen remotely (on a different machine with a GPU for example) to get much faster image generation.
+But, you can run the GUI locally and have the image generation happen remotely (on a different machine with a GPU, for example) to get much faster image generation.

 ![01-main](screens/mac-01-main.jpg)